OmerDahan1/C_Sharp_Course_Projects/README.md

 - Interactive gameplay with color buttons for user input.
 - Enhanced user experience with visual elements.
 ### Screenshots (tart middle, end in)

+## How to Run the Projects:

+**1. Open the Project in Visual Studio:**

+- Launch Visual Studio.
+- Open the solution file (.sln) for the project.

+**2. Build the Solution:**
+- Go to the Build menu and select Build Solution to compile the project.

+**3. Run the Application:**
+- For Console Applications:
+  * Press F5 or click on the Start button in Visual Studio to run the application.
+  * Follow the instructions in the console window to interact with the application.

+- For the Windows Application (Project 5):
+  * Press F5 or click on the Start button in Visual Studio to run the application.
+  * The Windows Forms application will launch, and you can interact with the graphical user interface to play the game.